-The Oil and Gas Division monitors oil and gas operations in the state through the efforts of both the program offices in Austin and staff across twelve districts, each assigned to one of ten district offices that are divided into three regional districts, as shown in Figure 2.
+The Oil and Gas Division monitors oil and gas operations in the state through the efforts of both staff in Austin and across twelve districts.
+Each district is assigned to one of ten district offices that are divided into three regional districts, as shown in Figure 1.
 Comprehensive permitting and reporting requirements enable the Commission to track the compliance status of oil and gas operations The Commission has 185 inspectors assigned throughout the state's oil and gas producing regions who devote their time to overseeing oil and gas operations in the field.